×

 When we asked expats and global nomads about the quality of medical care in Arizona, they replied:

 "Arizona offers a wide range of healthcare services, from primary care to specialty care.
 The state is home to many excellent hospitals and medical facilities, including Banner Health, Mayo Clinic, and Dignity Health.
 These hospitals provide comprehensive care, including emergency services, surgery, and rehabilitation.
 In addition, Arizona has a number of community health centers that provide primary care services to underserved populations.
 These centers are located throughout the state, with the majority located in Phoenix, Tucson, and Flagstaff.
 Arizona also has a number of specialty care centers, such as cancer centers, cardiology centers, and orthopedic centers.
-These centers are located in major cities throughout the state, including Phoenix, Tucson, and Flagstaff," said one expat living in Arizona.
+These centers are located in major cities throughout the state, including Phoenix, Tucson, and Flagstaff," said an expat in Arizona.

 What are medical services in Arizona like?